jejdacz/astronauts-records/README.md

 # Astronauts records

-A simple React Redux full stack application for personal records management.
+A simple React Redux full stack application for astronauts records management.

 ## Build on: